adjust/ios_sdk/README.md

 ### 5. Build your app

 Build and run your app.
 If the build succeeds, you should carefully read the SDK logs in the console.
-After the app launched for the first time, you should see the info log `Install tracked`.
+After the app launches for the first time, you should see the info log `Install tracked`.

 ![][run]